DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 dosomething.org/us/refer-friends
 ```

-The Alpha Referral Page provides the link to the Beta Referral Page, which is what the user should share with their friends.
-The Beta Referral Page link will contain the current user's Northstar ID as a `user_id` query parameter.
+The user's Alpha Referral Page prompters the user to share their Beta Referral Page with their friends.
+The Beta Referral Page URL will contain the user's ID as a `user_id` query parameter.

 ![Alpha Referral Page Example](../../.gitbook/assets/alpha-referral-page.png)